 WARNING: Excessive stimulation is the combination of an excess duty cycle (i.e., one that occurs when ON time is greater than OFF time) and high frequency stimulation (i.e., stimulation at ≥ 50 Hz).
 Excessive stimulation has resulted in degenerative nerve damage in laboratory animals.
+Furthermore, excess duty cycle can be produced by continuous or frequent magnet activation (> 8 hours).
 While LivaNova limits the maximum programmable frequency to 30 Hz, it is recommended that you do not stimulate with excess duty cycle.
+Further, physicians should warn patients about continuous or frequent magnet use as this could lead to early battery depletion.